Powerlifting Australia: Sexual Harassment Allegations by Yingshi Qu aka Dori Qu aka Dori Deng, and Defamation Suit

-In September 2021 the Board of Powerlifting Australia commissioned an independent investigation into a complaint concerning PA CEO Robert Wilks, that conducted as per PA’s Member Protection Policy.
+In September 2021 the Board of Powerlifting Australia commissioned an independent investigation into a complaint concerning PA CEO Robert Wilks, that conducted as per PA's Member Protection Policy.
 The Investigation was carried out by former Victoria Police Senior Detective Rowland Legg.
-Reporting on the matter was delayed by Victoria’s lockdowns but the investigation is now complete.
-The investigator’s conclusions were that the allegations made in the complaint were assessed and found as unable to be substantiated.
-It was also concluded that there was some weight to the possibility that the complaint was malicious, vexatious or knowingly untrue.
+The investigation did not involve participation of the victim.
+Reporting on the matter was delayed by Victoria's lockdowns but the investigation is now complete.
+The investigator's conclusions were that the allegations made in the complaint were assessed and found as unable to be substantiated.

 In light of those conclusions the Board of Powerlifting Australia determined to restore Mr Wilks to the position of CEO of Powerlifting Australia.
 The Board thanks Robert for his outstanding contributions to the sport of Powerlifting and look forward to the continuation of his good work.

 The phrases used in the PA message are direct quotes from the conclusion section of the report.
 The investigation involved evidence from a number of witnesses, retrieved written material, photos and so on and the conclusions were as stated.

 Student Athlete Yingshi Qu also known as Dori Qu also known as Dori Deng, lodged a sexual harassment complaint against her coach, Robert Wilks with Powerlifting Australia, for which he acts as CEO, alleging that Mr Wilks pressured Ms Qu into sexual encounters at her apartment.
-According to court documents, Ms Qu sent the email outlining her allegations on July 5, 2021 to two women on the Powerlifting Australia executive.
+According to court documents, Ms Qu sent the email outlining her allegations on July 5, 2021, to two women on the Powerlifting Australia executive.
 Wilks has responded with a Defamation Suit.

 On August 10, 2021, Wilks voluntarily stepped down as chief executive of Powerlifting Australia.